AugurProject/augur-walkthrough/charts.md

 NOTE: Be sure to use a privacy window for all of this.
 It would appear metamask prevents fake block time from propogating to the client.
 1. Start local docker compose env in augur repo `npm run docker:spin-up`
 2. Create a new market
-2. Populate candlestick chart with fake data by running the following script inside your [augur.js](https://github.com/AugurProject/augur.js) (Be sure to pass in the market ID create in step 2)
+2. For convenience the script below is provided in augur UI repo.
+Located at `augur/scripts/pop-candlesticks.sh`.
+It will populate candlestick chart with fake data. [augur](https://github.com/AugurProject/augur) (Be sure to pass in the market ID create in step 2)
 3. Navigate to relevent trade page and select relevant outcome.
 The script goes to work on outcome 1, you may need to click around a bit.

 ```bash